LiliaFramework/Lilia/docs/docs/libraries/lia.data.md

 **Description:**

-Saves the provided value under the specified key to persistent storage.
+Saves the provided value under the specified key in the `lia_data` table.

-The data is written to a file whose path is constructed based on the folder, map, and flags.
+The value is cached in `lia.data.stored` and automatically written to the database.

-Also caches the value in lia.data.stored.

 **Parameters:**